canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     Giving your test a significant summary and id is almost as important as giving it a significant output.
-Ideally when a test fails one should be able to understand what is being tested from these two fields, without restorting to reading the command section
+Ideally when a test fails one should be able to understand what is being tested from these two fields, without resorting to reading the command section

 Try to re-use the run command to test the update.
 You should now see something